robertjskelton/robertjskelton.github.io/_posts/2024-03-19-ferrari-360-gauge-backlight-replacement.markdown

 ![Backlight](/images/backlight/3.jpg)

 Next, drop the steering column by removing 2 nearly hidden and impossible to get to 8mm bolts.
 Remove the closer bolt, and just loosen the further one, this will let your steering column drop a bit.
 These are located on the left of your steering column.
+This was the most difficult part of the entire project for me.

 ![Backlight](/images/backlight/6.jpg)

+There are 4x 3mm Allen key screws to remove on the front of the cluster.
 Put a towel over your steering column to avoid scratching the gauges, then you can finally remove the gauge cluster.

 ![Backlight](/images/backlight/5.jpg)